Geothermal energy from abandoned coal mines

 The funding, from the government’s Heat Networks Investment Project (HNIP), will help to install a water source heat pump, which will extract heat from the water in underground mine workings some 150m below Gateshead Town Centre.

 The council is working closely with experts from the Coal Authority, who manage all the disused mine workings under Gateshead, to ensure the success of the project.

 District heating in Nottingham

-The Coal Authority and Nottingham City Council are working in partnership to bring a scheme to life, which could bring heavily discounted heating to parts of Nottingham has been given initial pilot funding.
+The Coal Authority and Nottingham City Council are working in partnership to bring a scheme to life, which could bring heavily discounted heating to parts of Nottingham.

 The Coal Authority will begin work on a feasibility study this summer, before findings are published early next year.